SebBuchelt/georef_webcam/Parameters.md

 - `camera_Easting`/`camera_longitude`
 - `camera_Northing`/`camera_latitude`

-With information about the EPSG-Nr. of the CRS (`camera_epsg`), `georef_webcam` automatically projects the camera location to the CRS of the DEM: <br /> `camera_DEMCRS_E`, `camera_DEMCRS_N`
+Additionally, the EPSG-Nr. of the CRS (`camera_epsg`) is collected.
+Then, `georef_webcam` automatically projects the camera location to the CRS of the DEM: <br /> `camera_DEMCRS_E`, `camera_DEMCRS_N`
 <br /><br />

 ### Planar Camera Orientation
-Afterwards the horizontal orientation is defined:
+Next, the horizontal orientation is defined. `PRACTISE` requires a target point for its projection. _The target point is defined as the geographic position of the landscape feature in the center of the image (see also Figure 2)._ However, `georef_webcam` provides two ways to define the horizontal orientation:
-- either by inserting a yaw angle in degree: `yaw_angle_deg`
+- either by inserting directly the coordinates of a target point in the same way as the camera position
-- or by inserting the coordinates of a target point in the same way as the camera position
+- or by inserting a yaw angle in degree: `yaw_angle_deg`. <br />

-_The target point is defined as the geographic position of the landscape feature in the center of the image (see also Figure 2)._
+Based on this angle, the required target point is created artificially at a distance of 1km to the camera.

 The definition of the planar camera position and orientation parameters are depicted here:
 <p align="center"><img width="90%" src="https://github.com/SebBuchelt/aux_data/blob/master/Pos_image.png"></p>